Click on magnifying glass to see entire picture

-The Legbar Chicken is a crested, autosexing, light- to medium-weight chicken that carries the blue-egg gene – they lay blue eggs.
+The Legbar Chicken is a crested, autosexing, light- to medium-weight chicken that carries the blue-egg gene – laying blue eggs.
 Legbars are friendly, good foragers and do well avoiding predators in a free range environment, they can easily adapt to small yards and runs, as well.
 They are the most sought after chicken in the world!
 Why do you say?
-Well they can be sexed male or female at birth.
+Well they can be sexed male or female at birth, pretty cool.

 Legbar females will sometimes go broody, and they make excellent mother hens.
 A Legbar hen is excellent at egg production.
 Legbars are fun looking, with cute little crests tucked behind floppy combs and a beautiful crele feather pattern.
 Roosters can be protective of their flock.
 Most are very good with their hens.
 The unique beauty of the Legbar rooster is one of the things that attracts many to this breed.
 They are just stunning.
 They are still considered a rare breed of chicken.
 Legbars come in different color varieties: Cream, Golden Crele, White.

 Legbars are a medium sized bird.
 They a great choice for effective egg to feed consumption ratio, similar to our Whiting True Blues.
 In 1952 a study was conducted in England of 7 Legbar hens for one year.
 The 7 hens produced an average of 260 eggs each.
 Legbar eggs are often deceptive in size due to being wider than most eggs.
 Their eggs are still large and their eggs weight is considered large rated under the USDA egg sizing standards.